HurAliCodes/Mini-Google-Map-Algorithm/README.md

 ## 📄 License

-This project is developed for academic and educational purposes only.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+---